RacecarJ/vesc-firmware/firmware/README.md

 # VESC Configurations
-This firmware is for version 5.01 for the VESC6 MkIV.
+This firmware is for  the VESC6 MkIIIV.
 This will *NOT* work with earlier versions of VESC hardware!!!!
 This firmware may damage other versions of the hardware.

 The firmware 'VESC_servoout.bin' allows for servo control.
 The firmware is from the Vedder bldc-tool repository: https://github.com/vedderb/bldc-tool